Former PAP MP Ong Ah Heng dies aged 84

 He retired from politics in the lead-up to GE2011.

+Mr Wong noted that he entered politics in 2011, when Mr Ong stepped down, but said he remained "ready to offer advice and support".

+Mr Ong’s son, Mr Ong Teng Koon, became an MP in Sembawang GRC in 2011 and in Marsiling-Yew Tee GRC in 2015, and continues to serve residents in Limbang as second adviser.

-Marsiling-Yew Tee MP Alex Yam also paid tribute to Mr Ong in a Facebook post.
+Marsiling-Yew Tee MP Alex Yam also took to Facebook to remember Mr Ong.

 "My own memories of Comrade Ong go back to my younger days in the labour movement.
 From afar, he carried a certain aura.
 You sensed immediately that he belonged to a generation of unionists who had fought many battles and earned their respect the hard way," he said.